Everything About Tri-Merge Credit Reports and How They Work

 Can I pull my own tri-merge credit report?

 No. Tri-merge credit reports are available to lenders, not individuals, and they’re mainly used in the mortgage loan process.
-If you’re working with a credit counselor, you may be able to have a tri-merge credit report pulled during a credit review process.
+If you’re working with a credit counselor, you may ask them to pull your tri-merge credit report during a credit review process.

 Photo credit: iStock/Irina Ivanova